VPFA Leadership Excellence and Development Series

 Training Content

-The pilot cohort of LEADS was held January-June 2023 and the next cohort of approximately 24 supervisors will run July-December 2023.
+The pilot cohort of LEADS was held January-June 2023, and the sixth cohort of supervisors will start a new round of training in July 2025, meeting monthly through December 2025.

-VPFA LEADS was constructed with three areas of focus:
+VPFA LEADS was designed with three areas of focus:

 • Soft skill development such as effective communication, engagement, and conflict resolution,